COMMITTED TO TREATING EACH PATIENT WITH DIGNITY AND INTEGRITY

 For more information, please call:

-The Medical Care Unit consists of private and semi-private rooms and features the ability to provide cardiac monitoring, which is also monitored in our ICU.
+The Medical Surgical Unit consists of private rooms and features the ability to provide cardiac monitoring.

 Whether you want to lose a few pounds, eat healthier to lower your risk of disease, or need help meeting special dietary requirements, our registered dietitians can help.
 We offer healthy food options in our cafeteria and nutritional counseling and education for a variety of health needs, including diabetes, gastrointestinal issues, food allergies and heart disease.
 Hill Regional Hospital dietitians offer private, individual consultations and provide: